joey-qytyku/OS-90-fixed/docs/Manual/2_Scheduler/5_Task Management.md

 11. VOID S_IntsOn(VOID)
 12. VOID S_IntsOff(VOID);
 13. BOOL S_TaskInKernel(PTASK pt)
-14. STAT S_IssueTimeSlice(PTASK to, PTASK time_provider, SHORT slices);
+14. STAT S_IssueTimeSlices(PTASK to, PTASK time_provider, SHORT slices);
-15. STAT S_RemoveTimeSlice(PTASK from, SHORT count)
+15. STAT S_RemoveTimeSlices(PTASK from, SHORT count)
 16. LONG S_GetLoadAverage(VOID);
 17. VOID HookIdle(IDLE newidle, PIDLE ptr_oldidle);
+18. PTASK MapTaskBlock(PTASK task);

+## Task Block Structure

+Every task has a semi-opaque 4096-byte structure called a task block (TASK in C code).
+Because it contains a kernel mode stack, it is possible to find

+Task blocks never move upon allocation because they are 4K (smallest memory unit).
+Upon creation, task blocks are permanently stuck to the virtual address where they are mapped and are in locked memory.

 ## GET_CURRENT_TASK

 This is NOT a real kernel function, but a static inline.
 It gives the address of the task block of the currently running task.

 It is paramout to not change the stack in a kernel mode task whatsoever beyond what is given by the kernel.
 Doing so would make it impossible to find the current task.
-If more stack space is needed, disable preemption and change it only within that section.
+If more stack space is needed, disable interrupts and change it only within that section.

 ## KTHREAD_PROC

 Exiting the thread and terminating it is done by simply returning.
 This will self terminate.
-If in deeper procedure levels, use
+If in deeper procedure levels, use S_SelfTerminate.

 ## S_SelfTerminate

 Recommended function for terminating the active thread.
+This is useful for managing KTHREADS as it does not need a task handle.

 ## S_ExecKernelThread